Tyler Wilson (American football): Professional career

+Pre-draft

-Before the 2012 college football season, Wilson was projected as the No. 1 pick in the 2013 NFL Draft by Sports Illustrated.
+Before the 2012 college football season, Wilson was projected as the No. 1 pick in the 2013 NFL draft by Sports Illustrated.

 Oakland Raiders

 Despite setting a number of school records in his senior season, Wilson's draft status fell.
-He was taken in the fourth round by the Oakland Raiders with the 112th pick in the 2013 NFL Draft.
+He was taken in the fourth round by the Oakland Raiders with the 112th pick in the 2013 NFL draft.
 After a promising early start in Oakland he was projected to compete with Raiders quarterbacks Matt Flynn and Terrelle Pryor for playing time in 2013.

 Wilson was the highest drafted member of the 2013 NFL class to not make his team's opening day roster after dropping to 4th string behind Matt McGloin, but was signed to the Raiders' practice squad a day later.
 Mid-season he was activated onto the Raiders active roster and played the role of back up the remainder of the season.

 Tennessee Titans

 On December 17, 2013, Wilson was signed by the Tennessee Titans.
 On August 6, 2014, Wilson was released.